saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

    7)  Most of the loan applications have been approved.

+# 2) Data preprocessing

+Since the data we have in our hand is not clean, henceforth the first job would be to clean the data in various ways and convert the same into worthy of statistical use.

-**Converting categorical values to numerical values using Scikit-Learn Level Encoding for the main Loan dataset**
+1) Converting categorical values into numerical values using ***Scikit-Learn Level Encoding*** for the main Loan dataset

 ```python